benjaminleruth/benjaminleruth/content/project/patterns-of-welfare-transformation-between-populism-and-chauvinism/index.md

 ---
-title: "The Transformation of European Welfare States: Long-term challenges and opportunities"
+title: "The Transformation of Welfare States: Long-term challenges and opportunities"
 date: 2020-12-31T12:42:21.387Z
 summary: What lies ahead for the welfare state?
 What are the causes and consequences of welfare state opposition in the public sphere?